NethermindEth/el-node-spec/README.md

 # Middleware Specification

 This is a specification for the packaging, installation, update, and monitoring process of [Eigen Layer](https://www.eigenlayer.xyz/) middlewares.
-Middleware is used to participate in the Eigen Layer restake system.
+Middleware is used to participate in the Eigen Layer restake system, to know more about Eigen Layer see its [documentation page](https://docs.eigenlayer.xyz/overview/readme).
 This specification could be used to manage multiple middlewares in the same host machine with a Middleware wizard setup tool.

 ## Docs